bseltz-cohesity/scripts/powershell/protectMongoDB/README.md

 ## Other Parameters

 * -jobName: name of the O365 protection job to exclude mailboxes from
-* -sourceName: (optional) name of registered O365 protection source (required for new job)
+* -sourceName: name of registered O365 protection source (required for new job)
 * -objectName: (optional) one or more database or database.collection names (comma separated)
 * -objectList: (optional) text file of database or database.collection names (one per line)
+* -exclude: (optional) autoprotect the source and exclude objects in -objectName and -objectList

 ## New Job Parameters